Lambay Island: Late Medieval

 Sitric, a Danish King of Dublin, granted Lambay to Christ Church Cathedral, and in 1181 Prince John granted it to the Archbishops of Dublin.
 This was reconfirmed by King Edward in 1337 and by King Richard in 1394.
-A later archbishop gave the rents of the island to the nuns of the Augustine Grace Dieu Abbey and school near Swords for the upkeep of their establishment.
+A later archbishop gave the rents of the island to the nuns of the Augustine Grace Dieu Abbey and school near Swords, County Dublin for the upkeep of their establishment.
 He also gave the tithes of Lambay's rabbits to the nuns – at that time the rabbit taxes were worth 100 shillings a year.

 In 1467, it was provided by statute that the Earl of Worcester, then Lord Deputy, be granted Lambay to build a fortress for England's protection against the Spaniards, French and Scots.
 Worcester paid the Archbishop of Dublin 40 shillings per annum and though he had a licence to build a castle on Lambay it is not certain that any fortification was actually built.

 Early modern

 During the English Reformation in the mid 16th century, George Browne, the English Augustinian Archbishop of Dublin gave Lambay to John Challoner, the first Secretary of State for Ireland, for a rent of £6.13.4.
 The conditions were that Challoner would within six years build a village, castle and harbour for the benefit of fishermen and as a protection against smugglers.
 He was to inhabit Lambay "with a colony of honest men".
 He was a very active man who worked four mines for silver and copper and bred falcons on the island's many cliffs.
 During this period, Lambay Castle – a small blockhouse or fort – was built on the western side of the island.

-Throughout the most of the reign of Elizabeth I, Challoner owned Lambay but in 1611 the island was granted to Sir William Ussher and his heirs.
+Throughout most of the reign of Elizabeth I, Challoner owned Lambay but in 1611 the island was granted to Sir William Ussher and his heirs.
 James Ussher, later the Anglican Archbishop of Armagh, took up residence on Lambay in 1626.
 By 1650 he had moved to London; he was highly respected by Lord Protector Oliver Cromwell and was buried in Westminster Abbey.
 The island remained in the possession of the Ussher family, renting from the Church of Ireland See of Dublin, under Crown tenure, for 200 years.

 During the Williamite war in Ireland, the island was used as an internment camp for Irish soldiers.
 More than one thousand of them were imprisoned there after the Battle of Aughrim in 1691; some died of wounds and starvation.

 In the 17th century, exploratory mining was again undertaken on the island but it did not develop into an industrial activity.